vijayvarma392/surfinBH/README.md

 If you find this package useful in your work, please cite reference [1] and, if available, the relevant paper describing the particular model.

+This package is compatible with both python2 and python3.
 This package lives on [GitHub](https://github.com/vijayvarma392/surfinBH) and is tested every day with [Travis CI](https://travis-ci.org/).
 You can see the current build status of the master branch at the top of this page.